makstech/esphome-irrigation-system/README.md

 ## How It Works

-The most complete example of the ESPHome YAML can be found in [`irrigator-with-pump-2-controllers.yaml`](irrigator-with-pump-2-controllers.yaml).
-It has:
+You can see a detailed example of the setup in [`irrigator-with-pump-2-controllers.yaml`](irrigator-with-pump-2-controllers.yaml), which includes:
-- 2 controllers, in my case, sprinkler controller and controller for drip irrigation.
+- Two controllers: one for sprinklers and another for drip irrigation.
-- 1 pump control.
+- Pump control.
 - Automatic water pressure control.

 ### Pressure sensor

-In the yaml, I have 3 sensors in total for pressure.
-1st is the pressure sensor voltage; 2nd is the pressure in bar; 3rd is the moving average to smooth out the values for pressure control.
+In the YAML configuration, I manage the water pressure using three sensors:
+1. The first sensor measures the voltage output from the pressure sensor.
+2. The second calculates the actual pressure in bars.
+3. The third uses a moving average to stabilize the readings for consistent pressure control.

-We use `0dB` attenuation, which is [rated](https://docs.espressif.com/projects/esp-idf/en/v4.4/esp32/api-reference/peripherals/adc.html#adc-attenuation) for `100 mV ~ 950 mV`.
-Considering, that we have to divide the input voltage by `0.1887`, at 950mV that is the equivalent of ~5V.
+We're using `0dB` attenuation, suitable for `100 mV ~ 950 mV` as per the [ESP32 ADC guidelines](https://docs.espressif.com/projects/esp-idf/en/v4.4/esp32/api-reference/peripherals/adc.html#adc-attenuation).
+Considering that we have to divide the input voltage by `0.1887`, at 950mV (ESP32 side) that is the equivalent of ~5V (board side).
 Our pressure sensor ouputs only up to 4.5V, and that's at 1.2MPa (12 bar), which, we hopefully will never reach.
-Realistically, most sprinklers are rated up to 5 bar, and drippers up to 2 bar.
-So we are talking about the range of up to 450mV (~5 bar).
+Realistically, most sprinklers are rated up to 5 bar, and drippers up to 3 bar.
+So the typical working range is about 450mV (~5 bar).

 The documentation of the pressure sensor states: `Vout = VCC * (0.75 * Pressure + 0.1)`, from this, we can switch around the numbers and get the pressure formula, which is `Pressure = (Vout - 0.1 * VCC) / (0.75 * VCC)`, this would return the pressure in MPa, so we multiply by `10` to get the bar value.
-At 0 bar, the pressure sensor floats around 0.4 - 0.54V.
+At 0 bar, the pressure sensor floats between 0.4 and 0.54V.

-_This is very simplified yaml, check the [full yaml file](irrigator-with-pump-2-controllers.yaml) with all units, device classes, and so on._
+_Check out the [full yaml file](irrigator-with-pump-2-controllers.yaml) for complete details, including all units, device classes, etc._
 ```yaml
   # Pressure sensor voltage
   - platform: adc